taluccia/arctic-training/README.md

-# artic-training
+# arctic-training
-This is a testing repo for the artic data training
+This is a testing repo for the arctic data training